Get Help for Benzodiazepine Addiction

 - Sharpened or changed senses (e.g. noises seem louder than usual)

 - Pain, stiffness, muscle aches, or spasms

 - heavier menstrual bleeding and breast pain in women

 The duration of withdrawal symptoms varies but often lasts up to six weeks and sometimes longer.
 Withdrawal symptoms may not start for two days after stopping the tablets and tend to be at their worst in the first week or so.
 Some people have had minor residual withdrawal symptoms for several months.

 Breaking a benzodiazepine addiction can be very difficult, especially when it stems from a desire to relieve symptoms of anxiety or other mental health conditions.

 Benzodiazepine rehabilitation begins with a slow detoxification process, eventually weaning a person away from the effects of the drugs while attempting to decrease the severity of the symptoms of withdrawal.
 As a follow-up to the detoxification program, recovering addicts are encouraged to pursue psychological therapy, group therapy, and other programs to prevent the possibility of relapse.
-Castle Craig Hospital has over 20 years experience in offering such treatment for patients suffering from a benzodiazepine addiction.
+Castle Craig Hospital has over 20 years of experience in offering such treatment for patients suffering from benzodiazepine addiction.

 As a trusted partner of Castle Craig, one of the UK’s leading residential addiction treatment centres, CATCH Recovery offers a seamless continuum of care for patients transitioning from residential treatment to outpatient care.
 This ensures that patients receive the best possible support and care throughout their recovery journey.

 How Can Castle Craig Help?

 One concern we sometimes hear from people is how they will fund their rehab treatment.
 The cost of rehab varies depending on what kind of accommodation you choose.
 You can pay for treatment at Castle Craig privately, or through medical insurance, and some people receive funding through the NHS.